isabella232/journeys.en/help/using/usecase/building-the-journey.md

     ![](../assets/journeyuc2_14.png)

-1. Choose the **Data Source Condition** type and click in the **Expression** field.
+1. Choose the **[!UICONTROL Data Source Condition]** type and click in the **[!UICONTROL Expression]** field.
 You can also define a condition label that will appear on the arrow, in the canvas.
 In our example, we replace "Condition 1" with "Loyalty member".

     ![](../assets/journeyuc2_15.png)

-1. Click **Advanced mode** and define the following condition based on the "timestamp" and "directMarketing.sends.value" fields coming from the Experience Platform data source.
+1. Click **[!UICONTROL Advanced mode]** and define the following condition based on the "timestamp" and "directMarketing.sends.value" fields coming from the Experience Platform data source.
 The syntax of the expression is:

     ```
     count(#{ExperiencePlatformDataSource.MarltonExperience.experienceevent.all(